Basement Remodeling:

 Codes & Permits:

-While heating and cooling regulations vary by location, rigorously adhere to fire and building codes and requirements.
+While heating and cooling regulations vary by location, rigorously adhere to fire and building codes and requirements for your basement floor, basement wall, and beyond.

 First, determine if you must add capacity to current heating and cooling systems.
-According to sheldonsservice.com, installing a new heat pump or an air conditioner or extensions to the existing HVAC duct system usually requires official inspection and building permits.
+According to sheldonsservice.com, installing a new heat pump or air conditioner or extending the existing HVAC duct system usually requires official inspection and building permits.

 For required permits, drawings must show natural and mechanical ventilation, current equipment, power supply, and placement of return ducts.
-Renovation plans should show the placement of new ducts, registers, and other duct system components.
+Basement renovation plans should show the placement of new ducts, registers, and other duct system components.

 Indoor Air Quality:

 According to Ohashi, good airflow is a must.
-Since they are underground, basements typically do not get good airflow.
-Ventilation methods to consider include natural ones (such as windows which are usually required for Egress purposes) and mechanical methods using ducts, fans, and vents.
+Since they are underground, most basements typically do not get good airflow.
+Ventilation methods to consider in your functional living space include natural ones (such as windows which are usually required for Egress purposes) and mechanical methods using ducts, fans, and vents.

-Breathable building materials should also be used, including a good subflooring product that promotes positive airflow and keeps the finished flooring raised off the concrete.
+Breathable building materials should also be used.
+Install subflooring that promotes positive airflow and keeps the finished flooring raised off the concrete floor.

 To prevent health problems in underground basements, fix leaks and signs of moisture problems and utilize effective waterproofing and drainage.
-A dehumidifier is not enough.
+A dehumidifier is not enough to keep your basement walls and floors dry.

-If a gas furnace will be used, include a mechanical ventilation system for health safety.
-As well, the enclosure concealing a gas furnace should be well-ventilated and follow gas code requirements.
+If a gas furnace will be used, include a mechanical ventilation system in your finished basement for health safety.
+The enclosure concealing a gas furnace should also be well-ventilated and follow gas code requirements.

-According to the National Gas Fuel Code, the BTU output of the gas furnace and/or gas hot water heater should determine the cubic feet of air necessary to provide adequate combustion.
+According to the National Gas Fuel Code, the BTU output of the gas furnace and/or gas hot water heater should determine the cubic feet of air necessary for adequate combustion.

 Accessible & Clear Components:

-House furnaces, air handlers, and other HVAC components must be concealed but not entirely closed off.
+House furnaces, air handlers, and other HVAC components must be concealed but not entirely closed off in your finished basement.

 According to the Barton website, manufacturer requirements and building codes specify the space required around” heating and air conditioning system components” so that these are always accessible for “inspections, repairs, or replacements.”